Do you know someone who has visual or hearing impairments? Or someone suffering from a psychological illness?

 A PWD ID is a valid identification card issued to persons with disabilities.
 This card serves as proof of availing of the benefits and privileges as mandated by the law.

 Getting a PWD ID is free and is valid for three years.
-Same documents are needed for renewal, provided they are up to date.
+The same documents are needed for renewal, provided they are up to date.
 Expect a minimal fee for renewal of expired ID damage or loss of card.

 Qualifications for PWD ID